This chapter covers the drawing functions that are provided with FLTK.

 Hare set to zero if the rectangle is completely outside the region.

 FLTK manages colors as 32-bit unsigned integers, encoded as RGBI.
-When the RGB bytes are non-zero, the value is treated as RGB.
-If these bytes are zero, the I byte will be used as an index into the colormap.
+When the "RGB" bytes are non-zero, the value is treated as RGB.
+If these bytes are zero, the "I" byte will be used as an index into the colormap.
+Colors with both "RGB" set and an "I" >0 are reserved for special use.

 Color values greater than 255 are treated as 24-bit RGB values.
 These are mapped to the closest color supported by the screen, either from one of the 256 colors in the FLTK 1.3.x colormap or a direct RGB value on TrueColor screens.